 Harvesting and producing bamboo timber is a special art that takes years to master.
 You need to pick bamboo stems with wall thickness precisely 7mm.
 Less than that and you have young bamboo with reduced density.
 More than that, it goes dry and its fibers are susceptible to warp.

 As we know, pandas eat bamboo.
 Are you wondering why?
-Although not very tasty, it contains a wide variety of nutrients, ranging from sugars to proteins.
-You need to boil your bamboo long and slow to remove as many nutrients as possible so that only the fibers are left.
+Although not delicious, it contains a wide variety of nutrients, ranging from sugars to proteins.
+You need to boil your bamboo long and slow to remove as many nutrients as so it leaves only the fibers.

-Then the hot raw material is pressed down to achieve the required density and to prevent it from changing shape.
-Then the sections are glued and pressed together to achieve panels that resemble wood both visually and tactility.
+We then press the hot raw material down to achieve the required density and to prevent it from changing shape.
+We then glue and press the sections together to achieve panels that resemble wood both visually and tactility.

 Although this versatile material has been used in Asia for centuries, as with every new material, it will take time for bamboo to become mainstream in the Western world.

-However, as far as sustainable kitchens are considered, there are few materials that come close to bamboo in terms of sustainable credentials and aesthetic value.
+However, with sustainable kitchens, there are few materials that come close to bamboo in terms of sustainable credentials and aesthetic value.

 Check out our amazing stone kitchen countertop ideas…..